capstone-projects-2024-fall/devs-and-dragons/documentation/docs/system-architecture/database-diagrams.md

   - USER (many-to-many with QUEST): A USER can create many QUESTs, but each quest belongs to one user as the creator.

 - **AVATAR**: Represents the avatar created and owned by the user.
 Each avatar belongs to only one user.
-  - AVATAR (many-to-one with USER): One USER can own many avatars.
+  - AVATAR (one-to-one with USER): One USER can own only one avatars.

 - **QUEST**: Contains information about quests.
 A user creates a quest.
   - QUEST (many-to-one with USER): Each QUEST is created by one USER.